avelino/liquidluck/docs/theme.rst

 Templatable Variables
 ~~~~~~~~~~~~~~~~~~~~~~~

-Templatable variables are only accessed in specify templates.
+Templatable variables are only accessed in specific templates.

 - pagination, available in ``archive.html``
 - post, available in ``post.html`` and ``page.html``